Haribalajiravi/creamie-documentation-v2/docs/binder.md

 > Before creating your own plugin, read below workflow of binder to have a perfect understanding of how it works.

-### Basic workflow of binder
+### The Basic workflow of binder

-Binder have basically getter and setter method.
+Binder has basically getter and setter method.

-- Getter method always used to listen for user input in any form of HTMLElement and push those data to a respective object.
+- Getter method is always used to listen for user input in any form of HTMLElement and push those data to a respective object.
-- Setter method always used to set the data of object towards any HTMLElement.
-If a value set to a object key, those value will reflect to the HTMLElement.
+- Setter method is always used to set the data of object towards any HTMLElement.
+If a value is set to an object key, those values will reflect the HTMLElement.

 ### How to write custom binder plugins?